Partizánske District

 Partizánske District (okres Partizánske, Simonyi járás) is a district in the Trenčín Region of Western Slovakia.
-It had been established in 1996, district area was previously a part of Topoľčany District.
+It had been established in 1996; the district area was previously a part of Topoľčany District.
 Partizánske district consists of 23 municipalities, from which 1 has a town status.
 Its main economic and cultural center is its seat Partizánske.
 Industry is a dominant branch.
 Density of population is ca. 1.5 times higher, than average is Slovakia.